-Madre - Donnaregina Museum of contemporary art
+Madre - Donnaregina Museum of Contemporary Art

 The contemporary art museum of the Campania Region inaugurated its spaces in 2005 with site-specific installations by Domenico Bianchi, Francesco Clemente, Luciano Fabro, Rebecca Horn, Anish Kapoor, Jeff Koons, Jannis Kounellis, Sol LeWitt, Richard Long, Mimmo Paladino, Giulio Paolini and Richard Serra.

 Since 2013, thanks to the Per_formare una Collezione project, dedicated to the progressive formation of the museum's permanent collection, the Madre has been combining archival research and new productions.
-Today the collection includes 300 artworks including acquisitions, donations and long-term loans.
+Today the collection includes 300 works including acquisitions, donations and long-term loans.

 A cultural and research center, the Madre organizes and promotes exhibitions, presentations of books and projects, educational workshops, meetings with artists, events, concerts, performance programs and activities aimed at social inclusion: a museum that bears witness to a past and a contemporaneity that has made Campania a crossroads of all the arts, aimed at studying and documenting the past through the languages and culture of the contemporary, and therefore able to act in the present and outline the future.